 PD-L1 and tumor

-In the tumor microenvironment, tumor-associated macrophages (TAM) can promote tumor invasion and metastasis, and are important participants in tumor immune effects.
-On the one hand, vascular endothelial growth factor VEGF, IL-1β, TNF, IL-10 secreted by TAM can attract Tregs and promote the expression of PD-L1 on the surface of tumor cells, inhibit the function of effector T cells, and mediate the invasion and metastasis of tumor cells to distant regions.
-In non-small cell lung cancer, immunohistochemical staining revealed that 65.3% of the 136 patients had positive PD-L1 expression, and both TAM and PD-L1 were negatively correlated with lymph node metastasis.
-Both PD-1 and Treg cells are involved in the distant metastasis of tumors, and high levels of PD-1 can enhance the inhibitory function of Treg cells.
-Some lymphocyte chemotactic factors such as CCL2, CXCR2, and CXCL5 can increase the expression level of PD-L1, induce the occurrence of EMT, and promote the invasion and metastasis of cancer.
+In the tumor microenvironment, tumor-associated macrophages (TAM) can promote tumor progression and metastasis, and participates in tumor immunity.
+On the one hand, TAM secretes vascular endothelial growth factor VEGF, IL-1β, TNF, and IL-10 to attract regulatory T cells (Tregs), promote PD-L1 expression on the surface of tumor cells, inhibit the function of effector T cells, and mediate the invasion and metastasis of tumor cells to distant regions.
+One study found that 65.3% of the 136 patients with non-small cell lung cancer had positive PD-L1 expression, shown by immunochemical staining.
+Both TAM and PD-L1 were negatively correlated with lymph node metastasis.
+Both PD-1 and Treg cells were involved in the distant metastasis of tumors, and high levels of PD-1 enhanced the inhibitory function of Treg cells.
+Some lymphocyte chemotactic factors such as CCL2, CXCR2, and CXCL5 can increase the expression level of PD-L1, induce the occurrence of EMT, and promote tumor invasion and metastasis.

 Clinical application of PD-L1

-Atezolizumab is the first FDA-approved anti-PD-L1 immunotherapeutic for immunotherapy of bladder cancer and metastatic non-small cell lung cancer.
-In a Phase II clinical trial of cisplatin-treated advanced or metastatic urothelial cancer, the results showed that Atezolizumab treatment reduced tumor volume in 15% of patients.
-In patients with high PD-L1 expression, Atezolizumab treatment reduced tumor volume in 26% of patients.
+Atezolizumab is the first FDA-approved anti-PD-L1 immunotherapy for bladder cancer and metastatic non-small cell lung cancer.
+In a Phase II clinical trial for cisplatin-treated advanced or metastatic urothelial cancer, Atezolizumab treatment was shown to reduce tumor volume in 15% of patients.
+Tumor volume was also reduced in 26% of patients with high PD-L1 expression after treated with Atezolizumab.

 At the same time, Tezolizumab can be used as an alternative to cisplatin in advanced urothelial carcinoma.
-Recently, Roche announced the results of a phase III clinical trial.
+Recently, Roche announced the result of phase III clinical trial.
 The median survival of patients with metastatic lung cancer treated with Atezolizumab was 4.2 months longer than that of the chemotherapy drug docetaxel.
 However, the results of this trial were not related to the difference in PD-L1 expression levels in patients.
-This indicates that PD-L1 cannot be used as a specific molecular marker for prognostic efficacy judgment, and it is not the only factor affecting the therapeutic effect of the immunotherapeutic drug Atezolizumab on metastatic tumors, which may be related to tumor type, presence of tumor infiltrating cells (TIL) and other inhibitory pathways.
-In addition, antibodies related to PD-L1 include Durvalumab (Imfinzi), MPDL3280A, BMS-936559, MSB0010718C, etc.
+This indicates that PD-L1 cannot be used as a specific molecular marker for prognostic efficacy judgment, and it is not the only factor affecting the therapeutic effect of Atezolizumab on metastatic tumors.
+Some related factors could be tumor type, presence of tumor infiltrating cells (TIL), and other inhibitory pathways.
+Other PD-L1 inhibitors include Durvalumab (Imfinzi), MPDL3280A, BMS-936559, MSB0010718C, etc.